miklevin/MikeLev.in/_posts/2024-11-21-pipulate-pipeline-born-again.md

 Would you like me to explain any of these changes in more detail?

-Me: We DO NOT want to make a piece of code like that have to propagate.
+**Me**: We DO NOT want to make a piece of code like that have to propagate.
 That's the kind of complexity that should be shoved around to the right location given it's frequent need.
 Especially because it is always using the same tablename, it belongs inside the Pipulate base class as a helper method.
 Timetamps are also